-Pro12 rugby: Who are the Cheetahs and Southern Kings?
+Pro14 rugby: Who are the Cheetahs and Southern Kings?

 Who is the coach?

-On July 17, 2017, the side announced a coaching staff switch with Franco Smith becoming the new Director of Rugby and Rory Duncan the head coach of the Cheetahs and Free State Cheetahs.
+On 17 July, 2017, the side announced a coaching staff switch, with Franco Smith becoming the new director of rugby and Rory Duncan the head coach of the Cheetahs and Free State Cheetahs.

 Smith is a former Springboks outside-half and centre who made 27 appearances for Newport after making his debut 1999.

-Smith also coached Treviso before taking over the role as Cheetahs head coach in 2015.
+Smith also coached Treviso before taking over the role as Cheetahs' head coach in 2015.

 Southern Kings